MobiGary/MobiriseM4blocks/README.md

 - To use blocks within the extension locate the "MobiGary" category on the Block-Add screen.
 Currently this extension contains only one block, the MobiGary Menu.
 Drag the block onto a project to use.
 Note: This extension is for Mobirise bootstrap 4 projects (AMP not supported).

-Once the block configuration is accessed via the "gear" (cog) icon, all the configuration options are avaiable (see screenshot in link above).
+Once the block configuration is accessed via the "gear" (cog) icon, all the configuration options are avaiable.

-Earlier Versions: Prior to v2.6, a zip file containing a small Mobirise 4.x bootstrap project (created using the Mobirise 4 theme as the base project) was provided.
-To use the menu, users had to download the zip file, unzip contents to a folder and import into Mobirise as a new project by selecting the "project.mobirise" file for the import process. users could then save the menu from the imported project as a Mobirise "user block" and move between Mobirise bootstrap 4 projects (AMP not supported).